matteocorti/check_ssl_cert/README.md

       --tls1_2                     Force TLS version 1.2
       --tls1_3                     Force TLS version 1.3
-   -u,--url URL                    HTTP request URL -v,--verbose                    Verbose output (can be specified more than
+   -u,--url URL                    HTTP request URL
-                                   once)
+      --user-agent string          User agent that shall be used for HTTPS connections -v,--verbose                    Verbose output (can be specified more than once)
    -V,--version                    Version